Half the Universe's Missing Matter Has Just Been Finally Found - Slashdot

 The fact that these "filaments" are strung from one galaxy to another suggests they are clinging to or following some kind of structure, no?

 The simplest answer is often the correct one.
-(Score:1)
+(Score:2)

 I wasn't much of a fan of the Dark Matter concept, as it was more or less a magical form of matter.
 A defuse gas seems to make more sense in my mind.